beerush-id/monopkg/docs/intro/overview.md

 # Welcome to MonoPKG

 **MonoPKG** is an interactive CLI tool for managing monorepos effortlessly.
-It offers a suite of commands to handle `workspaces`, `packages`, `dependencies`, `scripts`, and `package versions` within a monorepo, making your development process smoother and more efficient.
+It offers a suite of commands to handle `workspaces`, `packages`, `dependencies`, `scripts`, `package versions`, and `package catalogs` within a monorepo, making your development process smoother and more efficient.
 If you enjoy doing everything manually, skip it!
 It's not for you. 😅

 ![MonoPKG](/overview.jpg)